microsoft/datashaper/javascript/core/docs/core.api.md

     to: string;
 }

+// Warning: (ae-missing-release-tag) "OutputPortBinding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type OutputPortBinding = string | NamedOutputPortBinding;

 // Warning: (ae-missing-release-tag) "ParsedSpecification" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)